The world's most destructive forest fires

 Kincade Fire, Sonoma County, California, USA, 2019

-Wildfires continued to consume California in 2019 too: the Kincade Fire was the largest of the season.
+Wildfires continued to consume California in 2019 too, and the Kincade Fire was the largest of the season.
 More than 77,000 acres were burned in Sonoma County and almost 400 buildings and structures were destroyed.
 No fatalities were reported but at least four people were injured.
-Other aggressive fires blazed in Ventura County's Simi Valley, San Bernardino County and Los Angeles in 2019.
+Other aggressive fires blazed in Ventura County's Simi Valley, San Bernardino County and Los Angeles.

 Brett Hemmings/Getty Images